qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 ![Trafeoff](/docs/tradeoff.png)

 Let's look deeper into each of those possible optimization scenarios.

-### Prefer Low memory footprint with high speed search
+### Prefer low memory footprint with high speed search

-The main way to achieve high speed search with low memory footprint is keep vectors on disk at the same time minimizing number of disk reads.
+The main way to achieve high speed search with low memory footprint is to keep vectors on disk while at the same time minimizing the number of disk reads.

-Vector Quantization is one way to achieve this.
+Vector quantization is one way to achieve this.
 Quantization converts vectors into a more compact representation, which can be stored in memory and used for search.
-With smaller vectors you can cache more in RAM and reduce number of disk reads.
+With smaller vectors you can cache more in RAM and reduce the number of disk reads.

-To configure in-memory quantization, with on-disk original vectors, you need to create a collection with the following config:
+To configure in-memory quantization, with on-disk original vectors, you need to create a collection with the following configuration:

 ```http
 PUT /collections/{collection_name}